awk Programs

 command1 < orig.data | sed 's/old/new/g' | command2 > result

-Here, the `s/old/new/g' tells sed
+Here, the `s/old/new/g' tells sed to look for the regexp

 `old' on each input line, and replace it with the text `new',